LINGUOREN369/EdGrantAI/README.md

 - Universities build their own internal systems, but they are private
 - Small nonprofits are left with nothing

-EduGrant AI fills this gap by providing public, transparent, and legally permissible grant intelligence that NSF itself cannot provide.
+EdGrant AI fills this gap by providing public, transparent, and legally permissible grant intelligence that NSF itself cannot provide.

 ---

-### How EduGrant AI Helps in a High-Competition, High-Uncertainty NSF Landscape
+### How EdGrant AI Helps in a High-Competition, High-Uncertainty NSF Landscape

-EduGrant AI provides:
+EdGrant AI provides:
 - Automatically updated NSF solicitations
 - Eligibility analysis (who can actually apply?)
 - Required partner detection